Run Selenium and Chrome on WSL2 using Python and Selenium webdriver

 sudo apt update && sudo apt upgrade -y

-Chrome is not available in Ubuntu's official APT repository, so we will download the .deb directly from Google and install it.
+This version of Chrome is not available in Ubuntu's official APT repository, so we will download the zipped files directly from Google and install it.

 Step 3: Install compatible Chromedriver